Speechlcg/speech_separation_following_up/README.md

 [15] Voice Separation with an Unknown Number of Multiple Speakers, Eliya Nachmani, 2020

-[16] AN EMPIRICAL STUDY OF CONV-TASNET, Berkan Kadıoglu , 2020
+[16] An empirical study of conv-tasnet, Berkan Kadıoglu , 2020

-[17] avesplit: End-to-End Speech Separation by Speaker Clustering, Neil Zeghidour, 2020
+[17] Wavesplit: End-to-End Speech Separation by Speaker Clustering, Neil Zeghidour, 2020